menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Using as Web Server (DNS/DHCP Appliance only)
 ---------------------------------------------

-The Men & Mice Appliance can be configured to act as a web server for the Men & Mice Suite.
-When enabled, users can connect to the Men & Mice Appliance using a web browser to access the Men & Mice Suite web interface.
+The Men&Mice Appliance can be configured to act as a web server for the Men&Mice Suite.
+When enabled, users can connect to the Men&Mice Appliance using a web browser to access the Men&Mice Suite web interface.

 To enable the web server on the Appliance: